top of page

 The S4A shows Hebrew past-tense “bra” was used to describe that God created the “heavens and the earth” in the “beginning” in v1.
 The only other use of Hebrew past-tense in Genesis 1 was “bra” when God created man(kind) as male and female in v27.
 Hebrew past-tense seems to be used to describe previous events that happened only once and were final.
 The S4A shows God’s work in the middle of Genesis 1 was recorded in the present perfect-tense of written Hebrew, as "ibra" (is-creating) and "iosh" (is-making), but it is all translated into past-tense as created or made in English bibles.
 Grammatically, these perfect-tense Hebrew verbs seem to impart action to the account, or described the past “created” and “made” events as still having present consequences.
 This means the things and life forms God originally created and made during Days 2-6 of creation week continue today.

-Note: Written (not spoken) Hebrew words in Roman letters from the S4A Hebrew interlinear bible are referenced throughout this commentary.
+Note: Written (not spoken) Hebrew words in Roman letters from the Scripture4All internet Hebrew interlinear bible are referenced throughout this commentary.

 Click on active web links to read internet references below:

 {1} Morris, H.M., Reprinted in Dec 2015-May 2016 issue, Days of Praise (ICR publ), Feb 17 page.
-Morris defines the above quoted different meanings of "create" and "make" from Genesis 1, and he cites the scripture reference in {2} below to show these words are not used interchangeably.
+Both “created” (written Hebrew “bra”, “ibra”) and “made” (written Hebrew “oshe”, “iosh”) are used in the Genesis 1 creation account.
+Morris defines the distinct meanings of root words “created” and "make" from Genesis 1, and he cites the scripture reference in {2} below to show these words were not used interchangeably.
 (Note that Genesis 2:3 is actually part of the Genesis 1 account, see Genesis 2 commentary.)

 {4} https://en.wikipedia.org/wiki/En%C5%ABma_Eli%C5%A1 (Enuma Elish creation tablets with paraphrased translated text)